Modelling Micro-Doppler Signature of Drone Propellers in Distributed ISAC: Propeller Micro-Doppler Model

 \subsection{Bistatic Geometry}

-In order to be able to derive a similar model for the broadband as well as bistatic case, it is first necessary to have a geometrical model of the bistatic range of a single rotating point.
+In order to be able to derive a similar model for the broadband bistatic case, it is first necessary to have a geometrical model of the bistatic range of a single rotating point.

-Such a math model was presented in \cite{Ai2011}, where the author develops the mathematical formulation of the bistatic range of a scatter point \textbf{P}, in a bistatic radar environment, rotating around a point \textbf{O}, according to \autoref{fig:rot_pt1}.
-This bistatic range is given by
+Such a math model was presented in \cite{Ai2011}, where the author develops the mathematical formulation of the bistatic range of a scatter point \textbf{P}, in a bistatic radar environment, rotating around a point \textbf{O}, according to Fig. \ref{fig:rot_pt1}.
+This bistatic range is

-where $R_O = R_T + R_R$ is the total bistatic range of the rotation center \textbf{O}, and
+where $R_O = R_T + R_R$ is the total bistatic range of the rotation center \textbf{O}, $A_B = \sqrt{4\cos(\beta/2)^2-(\cos\beta_T + \cos\beta_R)^2}$, and

-Based on \eqref{eq:R_t}, and using the same method as in \autoref{subsection:classic_model} for the mono-static case, it is now possible to derive a model for bistatic returns of a rotor with $N_B$ rotating blades of length $L_B$ each.
+Based on \eqref{eq:R_t}, and using the same method as in Section \ref{subsection:classic_model} for the monostatic case, it is now possible to derive a model for bistatic returns of a rotor with $N_B$ rotating blades of length $L_B$ each.